-- better understanding of yourself and others
+- understand yourself and others

-- more able to reflect on your thoughts and feelings
+- reflect on your thoughts and feelings

 - increased capacity for emotional intimacy

-- better moods and less anxiety
+- better moods and lower anxiety

-- able to see your options more clearly
+- see your options more clearly

-- can make better choices for yourself
+- make better choices for yourself

 Improve your relationships and your moods – the Harley Therapy™ approach